Peccary-PMX/Peccary/README.md

 ## Peccary sub-packages

-The whole systems contains the main Peccary package (on this page); which contains the Shiny App linking the three following packages;
+The whole systems contains the main Peccary package with its Shiny App, plus the three following sub-packages;

 + PeccAnalysis (https://github.com/Peccary-PMX/PeccAnalysis);
 + PeccaReverse (https://github.com/Peccary-PMX/PeccaReverse);
 + PeccaResult (https://github.com/Peccary-PMX/PeccaResult).

-Please click on the desired sub-package link only to have access to source codes.
+Please click on the desired sub-package link to have access to source codes (no need to visit those pages as users).

 ## Contact